itf/6s092/courses/IAP19/PS/PS21/content.md

 csq_nsubmits = 4
 </question>

+The rest of the problems will all refer to the following graph:

 <center>
 <img src="/_static/IAP19/relax7.png" height="200"  />
 </center>

 <question multiplechoice>
-csq_prompt = "In the above graph, is there a negative weight cycle?
-If so, which edges are in it?" csq_soln = "Negative weight cycle; edges (a,b), (b,c), (c,d), (d,a)" csq_renderer = "radio"
+csq_prompt = "Is there a negative weight cycle?
+If so, which edges are in it?" csq_soln = "Negative weight cycle; edges (a,b), (b,c), (c,d), (d,a)"
+csq_renderer = "radio"
 csq_options =  ["No negative weight cycle",